-Who: The Mycelial Network Collective, organizers of the RMC, would like to cordially invite anyone interested in participating in this event to come and learn, help out, or teach!
+Who: The organizers of the RMC would like to invite anyone interested in participating in this event to come and learn, help out, or teach!
 The RMC is family friendly, non-discriminatory, and is donation-based to provide open access to people of all backgrounds.

 The organizers of the Radical Mycology Convergence see the use of fungal species for environmental betterment as an extension of “radical” or “deep” ecology, which considers all beings as having an inherent value and interdependence.
-Through the use of fungi to enact change, we are attempting to challenge assumptions about the importance of the fungal kingdom in our western culture in an effort to help shift our society’s relationship to the fungi (and, by extension, the Earth) toward greater harmony.
-One of the things that distinguishes the RMC from most of the other projects and activities going on in the world of mycology is that the kind of work we support is based on an anti-oppression analysis of the world’s problems and doesn’t rely as heavily on a globalized & industrial capitalist system.
-We also emphasize learning skills that help us live outside of that system and in better balance with the world.
+Through the use of fungi to enact change, we are attempting to challenge assumptions about the importance of the fungal kingdom in western culture in an effort to help shift society’s relationship to the fungi (and, by extension, the Earth) toward greater harmony.
+The values behind the RMC focus on directly reducing ecological destruction and human oppression in the world by emphasizing community building, sustainable lifestyle practices, and personal empowerment to bring about positive and lasting change.
+The RMC shares skills that help one live outside of detrimental industrial economies and in better balance with the world.
 For all these reasons, we see the emphasis that the RMC puts on working with the fungi for social and global change as a distinct (and somewhat “radical”) shift from the traditional approach of a more individualistic mycology that has long focused on foraging for mushrooms and eating them.

 Wikipedia on Deep Ecology

 The Radical Mycology Convergence (RMC) is a volunteer-run gathering of mushroom enthusiasts working to share knowledge and skills related to the use of fungi for environmental and personal betterment.
-A non-discriminatory and family-friendly event, the RMC will bring together people of all backgrounds and abilities to destigmatize and simplify this information through the engagement of various learning modes while fostering a network of like-minded people.
-The RMC will focus around skills related to the use of fungal species for the remediation of damaged environments to create a better world with greater ecological health.
-Workshops at the RMC will emphasize low-tech and low-budget techniques that support community building and self-sufficiency while encouraging independence from corporate, non-local, or environmentally exploitative materials and/or practices.
+A non-discriminatory and family-friendly event, the RMC brings together people of all backgrounds and abilities to build network of like-minded people through the engagement of various learning modes.
+The RMC focuses on skills related to the use of fungi (and other organism) for the remediation and restoration of damaged environments to create a better world with greater ecological health.
+Workshops at the RMC emphasize low-tech and low-budget techniques that support community building and self-sufficiency while encouraging independence from corporate, non-local, or environmentally exploitative materials and/or practices.